List of L Idioms:

 laugh all the way to the bank: to be happy about earning a profit doing something.

-- Most kids don’t want to babysit but I’m laughing all the way to the bank.
+- Most kids don’t want to babysit but it's good money and I’m laughing all the way to the bank.

 launch into someone: to severely criticize someone.